LINGUAE CELTICAE

 Volume 7: Eilean Leòdhas: Na Lochan (Isle of Lewis: Lochs)

-This report is concerned with the south-eastern part of Lewis.
+Volume 7 of this series is concerned with the south-eastern part of Lewis.
 Considering the past developments in the Lochs district this part of the Isle of Lewis can no longer be considered per se as a stronghold of the language.
-Here the retreat of the language is still widespread and this fact remained unimpeded at a considerable rate until 2001.
+Here the retreat of the language is already widespread, and this fact remained unimpeded at a considerable rate until at least 2022.
 This development may be explained partly by the inadequate educational provision for Gaelic in the past.
+The area served by the Gaelic Medium Unit in the northern part of Lochs shows relatively positive tendencies, whereas the Park district with only second language teaching in the local primary school delivers poor census results.
 These circumstances, however, may improve in future.
 After all Lochs is the most depressing example of the decline of Gaelic in rural Lewis.

-The second edition of this report can be downloaded here (361 KB) in pdf format.
+The third edition of this report can be downloaded here (1.239 KB) in pdf format.

 The lochan-studded landscape near Bail'Ailean (Balallan) in Na Lochan (Lochs)